Bedrock-OSS/bedrock-wiki/docs/entities/npc-dialogs.md

 #### on_open_commands

-Array of command strings to be run when the dialog is opened.
+Array of command strings to be run when the dialogue is opened.
 Optional.

 <CodeHeader></CodeHeader>